HcPlu/HcPlu.github.io/README.md

 #### General Video Game Playing

+Supervisors: Dr. Jialin Liu and Prof. Xin Yao
-Reinforcement learning  has shown a great performance in board game and video game, while it is

-generalization remains under-explored.
+Reinforcement learning  has shown a great performance in board game and video game, while it is generalization remains under-explored.
 We design  a novel reinforcement learning agent, called Arcane, for general video game playing.
 Arcane shows robust performance on the game set of 2020 General Video Game AI Learning Competition.
 And I also make some contribution to [SUSTech  version](https://github.com/SUSTechGameAI/GVGAI_GYM) of GVGAI framework.

+### Simultaneous Localization and Mapping with millimeter-wave Radar
+Supervisor: Dr. Jin Zhang
+I implement a matching algorithm for localization and mapping and make numerical experiments in a walking robot with millimeter-wave radar to ensure the robustness of the algorithm

 ## EXPERIENCE

 ### Intern in UBTECH

-I have got a intern in navigation and localization group, Shenzhen Research Institute, UBTECH.
+I have got an intern in navigation and localization group, Shenzhen Research Institute, UBTECH.
 At this intern, I developed an Android application for robots controlling.
 And I also designed a mapping tool for the application.